 8. Act as a translator demonstrating professionalism in respect of the ethical principles and quality standards of their profession, develop their professional image and position themselves on the job market.

 8.1.
 Professionally manage the different stages from the purchase order to delivery of the final translation and closure of the file, being mindful to comply with deadlines and only accept contracts they are able to honour ;

 8.2.
 Be aware of, comply with and apply the legal frameworks and ethical principles governing the translation profession (in particular discretion, confidentiality and professional secrecy;

 8.3.
 Be aware of and apply the profession’s recognised quality standards and be mindful of keeping themselves informed of any developments;

 8.4.
 Create a position for themselves with reference to their profession and expertise in translating, defining the scope of their services and specialisms, developing and promoting their professional image and placing themselves on the job market;

 8.5.
 Demonstrate focus, perseverance, tact and self-control, particularly in stressful situations.

-9. If the teaching focus course is chosen: Employ the competencies necessary to begin teaching effectively in upper secondary education, in the two languages studied, and be able to progress there.
+10. If the Teaching Focus is chosen: Employ the competencies necessary to begin teaching effectively in upper secondary education, in the two languages studied, and be able to progress there.

 For further information, please consult the civil service examination in upper secondary education.